-Any person who violates either the Dune Protection Act, the Open Beaches Act, this order, or a permit or certificate condition is liable for a civil penalty of not less than \$50 nor more than \$2,000 per violation per day.
+Any person who violates either the Dune Protection Act, the Open Beaches Act, this ordinance, or permit or certificate condition is liable for a civil penalty of not less than \$50 nor more than \$2,000 per violation per day.
 Each day the violation occurs or continues constitutes a separate violation.
 Violations of the Dune Protection Act, the Open Beaches Act, and the rules adopted pursuant to those statutes are separate violations.
-The assessment of penalties under one Act does not preclude another assessment of penalties under the other Act for the same act or omission.
-Conversely, compliance with one (1) statute and the rules adopted pursuant to that statute.
-The Commissioners Court shall consider the following mitigating circumstances when referring violations for assessment of penalties: acts of God, war, public riot, or strike; unforeseeable, sudden, and natural occurrences of violent nature; and willful misconduct by a third party not related to the permittee by employment or contract.
+The assessment of penalties under an Act does not preclude another assessment of penalties under the other Act for the same act or omission.
+Conversely, compliance with one statute and the rules adopted thereunder does not preclude penalties under the other statute and the rules adopted pursuant to that statute.
+The Village Council shall consider the following mitigating circumstances when referring violations for assessment of penalties; acts of God, war, public riot, or strike; unforeseeable, sudden, and natural occurrences of a violent nature; and willful misconduct by a third party not related to the permittee by employment or contract.